-Section 11 of Income Tax Act, 1961 deals with exemptions that are earned from property owned by charitable organisations and trusts.
+Section 11 of the Income Tax Act, 1961 deals with exemptions that are earned from property owned by charitable organisations and trusts.

-To be eligible for exemption under this specific section of IT Act, any institution or trust should be registered under Section 12AA of Income Tax Act, 1961.
+To be eligible for exemption under this specific section of the IT Act, any institution or trust should be registered under Section 12AA of the Income Tax Act, 1961.
 However, apart from this, there are certain conditions of this section that persons must be aware of to make the most of it.

-Each section of IT Act of India, 1961, consists of certain exemptions, and there are some specific conditions that the Income Tax Department sets.
+Each section of the IT Act of India, 1961, consists of certain exemptions, and there are some specific conditions that the Income Tax Department sets.
 In the case of Section 11 of Income Tax Act, the conditions that need to be followed are mentioned below:

 Now that you have a brief idea of the conditions that are necessary for Section 11, to know the type of income applicable for exemption, refer to the following section.

-Once you get a clear knowledge of Section 11 of Income Tax Act, understanding its exemptions applicable would automatically get easier.
+Once you get a clear knowledge of Section 11 of the Income Tax Act, understanding its exemptions applicable would automatically get easier.
 Under Section 11 of Income Tax Act, the following types of income are eligible for the exemption:

-While going through Section 11 of Income Tax Act explanation, you will come across voluntary donations for which tax exemption is applicable.
+While going through Section 11 of the Income Tax Act explanation, you will come across voluntary donations for which tax exemption is applicable.
 These voluntary donations or contributions that charitable trusts or institutions receive can be of two different kinds.
 These are:

-As mentioned earlier, this particular section of Income Tax Act deals with an exemption on income utilised for charitable and religious purposes.
+As mentioned earlier, this particular section of the Income Tax Act deals with an exemption on income utilised for charitable and religious purposes.